andrewjherbert/Elliott-900-software-archive/README.md

 For those who want to explore the range of Elliott 900 software and how it was used go strainght to the ARCHIVE folder.

-Fot those who want to look at exact binary images of the paper tapes do to the ORIGINALS folder.
+Fot those who want to look at exact binary images of the paper tapes go to the ORIGINALS folder.
 This is sub-divided by collections, and each collection has an IMAGES sub-folder with the paper tape image as read in and a SCANNED sub-folder containing various processed representations of the corresponding image.